ratify-project/ratify-verifier-go/cosign/README.md

 ## Introduction

-Sigstore has a canonical Go client implementation, cosign, Cosign end users can leverage Fulcio’s short-lived code signing certificates and Rekor’s transparency log to confirm that an artifact was signed while the certificate was valid.
+Sigstore has a canonical Go client implementation, cosign, that enables end users to leverage Fulcio’s short-lived code signing certificates and Rekor’s transparency log to confirm that an artifact was signed while the certificate was valid.

-Sigstore’s Trust Root is made up of a rotation of five keyholders from varying companies and academic institutions who contribute to Sigstore.
+Sigstore’s Trust Root is maintained of a rotation of five keyholders from varying companies and academic institutions who contribute to Sigstore.
 It leverages the principles of The Update Framework (TUF).

-Sigstore team is planning to refactor part of cosign on `sigstore-go`, a more minimal and friendly API for integrating Go code with Sigstore.`sigstore-go` is currently beta, pass the `sigstore-conformance` signing and verification test suite.
-This verifier implementation uses the same library as for building cosign verifier.
+The Sigstore team plans to refactor parts of cosign into a new, minimal, and user-friendly API named `sigstore-go`.
+Currently in beta, `sigstore-go` has passed the `sigstore-conformance` signing and verification test suite.
+`sigstore-go` is built as a modular Go codebase including cryptographic signature creation and validation, integration with external services (Fulcio for certificates and Rekor for record-keeping) and API layers.
+The `ratify-verifier-go` implementation shares the same underlying library, `sigstore-go`, as the cosign verifier.

 ## Concepts